 West Vancouver is an affluent and prosperous area.
 In fact, it is often referred to as one of the wealthiest municipalities in Canada and has some of the most expensive housing communities in the region.

 Several festivals are celebrated in British Columbia in the North Shore region ranging from cultural programs, and farmer’s markets to exhibitions, art, and crafts, etc. West Vancouver takes part in many of these festivals.

 Points of interest (places to visit)

 Some of the sights that you should not miss in West Vancouver are as follows:

-- The Cypress Mountain is one of the most attractive spots, especially in winter.
-It is the best cross-country skiing area of Canada.
-It was also the Official Freestyle Skiing and Snowboard Venue of 2010 Olympics.
+- Cypress Mountain is one of the most attractive spots, especially in winter.
+It is the best cross-country skiing area in Canada.
+It was also the Official Freestyle Skiing and Snowboard Venue of the 2010 Olympics.

 - The West Vancouver seawall allows you to enjoy the oceanfront as well as access some of the best shops in the district.
 You can also catch sight of the local wildlife.

 - There are several art galleries in the area including Spirits, which sell some great First Nation art and craft items.

 - The Gertrude Lawson museum is housed in a beautiful stone building and contains exhibits from the history of the area.

 - There are several parks in West Vancouver that provides entertainment and activities for the whole family.
 The Whytecliff Park offers the best scuba diving facilities in the area while a hike to the Lighthouse Park in the Point Atkinson area can provide you with great scenery.
 Finally, the Park Royal shopping center is the first mall in Canada to open in the 1950s and is a great place to explore.